 - Graduate-level program requirements are never cleared through transfer because of prior graduate school study.
 However, competencies obtained through prior study will help students to accelerate toward degree completion.

 How Transcripts are Used

-Transcripts are used by your assigned mentor (a faculty member who serves as your guide through your degree program) to help develop your personalized Academic Action Plan (Graduation Plan).
-You can learn more about mentors and the Graduation Plan by exploring the WGU Academic Experience.
+Transcripts are used by your assigned mentor (a faculty member who serves as your guide through your degree program) to help develop your personalized Degree Plan.
+You can learn more about mentors and the Degree Plan by exploring the WGU Academic Experience.

 "My family motivated me to get my degree.
 The decision to enroll at WGU was